-We found these similarities in a previous study using a fully automated machine learning-based program that we developed for tracking the movements of fruit fly leg movements, called Feature Learning-based LImb segmentation and Tracking (FLLIT).
+We found these similarities in a previous study using a fully automated machine learning-based program that we developed for tracking fruit fly leg movements, called Feature Learning-based LImb segmentation and Tracking (FLLIT).
 In that study, we showed for the first time that there is a close resemblance between the gaits of fly PD and SCA3 models compared to human patients with those respective diseases.
 Importantly, these findings suggest that the motor neuronal circuitry is well-conserved between flies and humans.
 Since the fruit fly possesses a million times fewer neurons than humans, studying these questions in the fruit fly model allows us to investigate the complex mechanisms underlying these movement disorders in a more simplified model.

 4. What are some of the research questions you are tackling now?